olivierjuanedf/planning-the-european-electric-system-europe2/doc/tutorial.md

 ### Running a 1-country (European) UC model by... only playing with 2 JSON files

 Now you will be able to **run a Unit Commitment by simply modifying the values in the 2 following files**:
-1) *input/long_term_uc/elec-europe_params_to-be-modif.json* -> contain some default values and global parameters (e.g., temporal ones).
-See appendix for a detailed description
+1) *input/long_term_uc/elec-europe_params_to-be-modif.json* -> contain **some default values and global parameters** (e.g., temporal ones - with the UC period to be simulated).
+See appendix for a detailed description of the different fields in this file
-2) *input/long_term_uc/countries/{country}.json* with "country" the name of your considered country -> the values used in this file will overwrite values of preceding file.
+2) *input/long_term_uc/countries/{country}.json* with "country" the name of your considered country -> the **values used in this file will overwrite values of preceding file**.
+This is to make your own country choice.
 N.B.
-In this file not only your own country parameters can be defined, but also the ones of the other countries - typically neighbouring ones.
-With a specific behaviour whether "solo" or "Europe" mode be considered - as defined in file functional_params/usage_params.json, field "mode" xxx-check-xxx:
+In this file not only your own country parameters can be defined, but also the ones of the other countries - typically neighbouring ones. **Importantly, note two distinguished behaviours of the code, whether "solo" or "Europe" mode be considered** - as defined in file *input/functional_params/usage_params.json*, field "mode":
-- if mode is "solo", all country parameters (for your own country, but also for the rest of them) will be read from your own file {country}.json
+- if mode is set to **"solo", all country parameters (for your own country, but also for the rest of them) will be read from your own file *{country}.json***
-- if mode is "Europe", parameters of each country will be extracted from file {country}.json; the rest of the values in this file will not be accounted for.
+- if mode is **"europe", parameters of each country will be extracted from file *{country}.json*; the rest of the values in this file being not be accounted for**.

+**Open and run *my_little_eur_long_term_uc.py***: you should get a log "THE END...".
+If not, the "checkers" should have indicated you some aspects to be corrected in your - modified - parametrization.
+N.B.
+The only remaining bug that has been observed in class is when you have assets that can both produce and consume for the cumulated production plot (not possible in this case... will be corrected soon); however the .csv results data will have been saved.
+Now run stops correctly - with an explicit error message - when optimisation problem solved by PyPSA does not have "optimal" status; in this case no output data (neither figures) are obtained.

+### And directly getting output results for an extended analysis

-Obtained results - in output/ xxx
+Obtained data (resp. plotted figures) results are obtained in *output/long_term_uc/data* (resp. *output/long_term_uc/figures*) folders.

+In detail, and **except if the resolution of PyPSA optimization model was not successful** (you did not get the "optimal" resolution status; and the execution will be stopped with a log clearly indicating it), it will give you:
+* (*data/* subfolder) optimal production of all generators considered in Europe, in a .csv file.
+N.B.
+The suffix of this file is indicating the year, climatic year ("cy") and the date of UC start period
+* (*data/* subfolder) "prices" for all countries considered in Europe, in a .csv file.
+N.B.
+Idem
+* (*figures/* subfolder) a "cumulated vision" of the production, in a .png file
+* (*figures/* subfolder) price curves, for the different countries

 ### Start preparing the "design" of your country/Europe system by playing with this UC tool

-Considering different:
-* seasons -> by changing **uc_period_start* in file *input/long_term_uc/elec-europe_params_to-be-modif.json*
-* xxx

-2) **Change values in *elec-europe_params_to-be-modif.json* parameter file** -> you can prepare different European electricity system configurations.
-Save them under different names; then copy-paste content into *elec-europe_params_to-be-modif.json* to...
-3) **Test that execution of *tutorial_long_term_uc\my_little_eur_long_term_uc.py* run properly**: you should get a log "THE END...".
-If not, the "checkers" should have indicated you some aspects to be corrected in your - modified - parametrization.
+Based on the numeric results obtained for each of the simulated configurations you can start "designing" (i.e. sizing the capacities) you own country (if in "solo" mode)/European ("Europe" mode) system.
+Indeed, considering different:
+* **seasons** -> by changing **uc_period_start* in file *input/long_term_uc/elec-europe_params_to-be-modif.json*. **Question**: how would you select a few typical, or extreme, weeks to be considered to size your system?
+Is it possible to do it *ex-ante*, i.e. only looking at input data (e.g., demand, RES sources CF, installed generation capacities) or do you need some iterative process with UC runs to do that?
+* **(target) years** -> using 2025 or 2033
+* **climatic years** -> how sensitive are your results to the choice of this parameter? in combination with the ones of the season (associated period)? **Question** how would you choose one/a few scenarios used for your investment planning decision-making?
+* **interconnection capacities** -> how are your results sensitive to the limit on the flows that can be exchanged between your 7 countries?
+N.B.
+Playing with parameter "interco_capas_updated_values" in file *input/long_term_uc/elec-europe_params_to-be-modif.json* can give you some preliminar insights on this
+* (in solo mode) **What if... my neighbouring countries..." -> how are your individual country results sensitive to the decisions made by your neighbours?
+N.B.
+In solo mode you can exactly simulate the cases to try answering this question, by testing different configurations for your neighbours - in your own *{country}.json* file

 **Real runs** (UC model creation and resolution) will come this afternoon! (and after if you are motivated)